-My work examines the construction of desire, fiction and beauty in our urban landscapes.
-My process begins by making thousands of individual photographs, videos and audio recordings while exploring a city or neighborhood.
-In the studio, I then digitally assemble these sources to create photographs and videos of imaginary spaces.
-Some of these composite images have some veracity, but more often they suggest visual hyperbole – an embellished scene circulating around a small detail or object that fascinated me.
-These composite images function as a metaphor to the ways in which desire is physically constructed in the landscape.
+My process begins by making thousands of individual photographs while exploring a city or neighborhood.
+In the studio, I digitally assemble these sources to create photographs and videos of imaginary spaces.
+Some of the images have some veracity, but more often they suggest a visual hyperbole – an embellished scene circulating around a small detail or object that fascinated me.
+These composite images function as a metaphor to the ways in which desire and control is physically constructed in the landscape.

 © 2016 Leigh Merrill, All Rights Reserved